kids encyclopedia robot

 Redistricting

 In 2019, Acevero was the lone dissenting vote in the Maryland General Assembly on a motion to allow Republican legislators to introduce a bill to change the boundaries of Maryland's 6th and 8th congressional districts due to a U.S. District Court for the District of Maryland ruling.
-Due to the timing of this legislation and because it did not adhere to the Court's recommendation of using a nonpartisan redistricting commission to draw the new borders, Acevero could not support the bill in its introduced form.
+Because this legislation came to the Assembly close to the end of the legislative session and did not follow the Court's suggestion of using an -partisan redistricting commission to draw the new borders, Acevero could not support the bill in its present condition.

-In 2021, Acevero was the only Democrat in the entire Maryland General Assembly to vote against House Bill 1, the legislature's congressional redistricting plan, citing concerns of the heavy use of gerrymandering and splitting up of communities.
+In 2021, Acevero was the only Democrat in the entire Maryland General Assembly to vote against House Bill 1, the legislature's congressional redistricting plan, citing concerns of the heavy use of Gerrymandering and splitting up of communities.
 He also voted present on amendments to replace the map created by the Legislative Redistricting Advisory Commission with one drawn by the Maryland Citizens Redistricting Commission.
 He called on legislators from both parties to support the For the People Act, due to its creation of state-level commissions for drawing Congressional Lines.
-In 2022, the Maryland Congressional Map was ruled unconstitutional, marking the first time a Democratic-drawn map has been struck down by a court during this redistricting cycle.
-The Maryland judge called it a "product of extreme partisan gerrymandering."
+In 2022 the Maryland Congressional Map was ruled to be unconstitutional, "the first Democratic-drawn map to be struck down by a court this redistricting cycle in what the judge called a 'product of extreme partisan gerrymandering.'"

 Social issues